Sharp threshold for two-dimensional majority dynamics percolation: Introduction

 \newconstant{c:decay}

-As a consequence of Theorem~\ref{t:sharp_thresholds}, together with a general multiscale renormalisation argument, we obtain stretched-exponential decay of one-arm probabilities in the subcritical phase. \begin{teo} For any $t \geq 0$ and $p < p_{c}(t)$, there exists a positive constant $\useconstant{c:decay}=\useconstant{c:decay}(p,t)>0$ such that
+As a consequence of Theorem~\ref{t:sharp_thresholds}, together with a general multiscale renormalisation argument, we obtain stretched-exponential decay of one-arm probabilities in the subcritical phase, together with analogous results for the supercritical case and dual closed $*$-paths\footnote{A $*$-path in $\Z^{2}$ is a path $x_{1}, x_{2}, \dots, x_{n}$ of vertices in $\Z^{2}$ such that $\pnorm{\infty}{x_{i+1}-x_{i}} = 1$, for all $i=1,2, \dots, n-1$.
+In other words, it is a path that is allowed to cross diagonals on the lattice $\Z^{2}$.}: